Hastings, Washington County • Daily or annual state park permit required

 The North and South River Trails are flat and easy, with tons of shade for hot summer days.
 When you start moving away from the river, though, prepare for steep climbs!
 You’ll get your heart rate up, that’s for sure.

-Almost all the trails are either groomed for cross country skiing in the winter or marked for snowshoeing.
-There’s one short trail set aside for winter hiking or you’re welcome to hike on the ungroomed trails if you can find them and the snow isn’t deep.
+There’s one short trail set aside for winter hiking or you’re welcome to hike on the ungroomed trails if you can find them and the snow isn’t too deep.

 Here’s the link for both summer and winter maps.
 Be sure and see page 2 which gives short descriptions of the trails, including difficulty.